THXDUST/Mow_Lang/README.md

 # My Own Programming Language

 I was bored and made this Python interpreter.

+For better understanding, imagine this lang as a list.

 _________________________________________________________________

+There is a problem, if you just put `PRINT`, it won't print anything, you need to put a number to print the numer at the top of the list and the strings currently don't need wuotation marks, just put them and that's it, example: <br> `PUSH 10` <br> `PRINT` <br> won't print anything, but if we do <br> `PRINT 0` <br> it will print `10`, for strings, whether or not you put the quotation marks, the `PRINT` prints as string.

 To run any code made for this lang, open the archive with the interpreter `simplelang.exe`